Quasiregular element: Generalization to semirings

 The notion of quasiregular element readily generalizes to semirings.
 If a is an element of a semiring S, then an affine map from S to itself is $\mu_a(r) = ra + 1$.
 An element a of S is said to be right quasiregular if $\mu_a$ has a fixed point, which need not be unique.
 Each such fixed point is called a left quasi-inverse of a.
 If b is a left quasi-inverse of a and additionally b = ab + 1, then b it is called a quasi-inverse of a; any element of the semiring that has a quasi-inverse is said to be quasiregular.
-It is possible that some but not all elements of a semiring be quasiregular; for example, in the semiring of nonegative reals with the usual addition and multiplication of reals, $\mu_a$ has the fixed point $\frac{1}{1-a}$ for all a < 1, but has no fixed point for a ≥ 1.
+It is possible that some but not all elements of a semiring be quasiregular; for example, in the semiring of nonnegative reals with the usual addition and multiplication of reals, $\mu_a$ has the fixed point $\frac{1}{1-a}$ for all a < 1, but has no fixed point for a ≥ 1.
 If every element of a semiring is quasiregular then the semiring is called a quasi-regular semiring, closed semiring, or occasionally a Lehmann semiring (the latter honoring the paper of Daniel J. Lehmann.)

 Examples of quasi-regular semirings are provided by the Kleene algebras (prominently among them, the algebra of regular expressions), in which the quasi-inverse is lifted to the role of a unary operation (denoted by a*) defined as the least fixedpoint solution.
 Kleene algebras are additively idempotent but not all quasi-regular semirings are so.
 We can extend the example of nonegative reals to include infinity and it becomes a quasi-regular semiring with the quasi-inverse of any element a ≥ 1 being the infinity.
 This quasi-regular semiring is not additively idempotent however, so it is not a Kleene algebra.
 It is however a complete semiring.
 More generally, all complete semirings are quasiregular.
 The term closed semiring is actually used by some authors to mean complete semiring rather than just quasiregular.

 Conway semirings are also quasiregular; the two Conway axioms are actually independent, i.e. there are semirings satisfying only the product-star [Conway] axiom, (ab)* = 1+a(ba)*b, but not the sum-star axiom, (a+b)* = (a*b)*a* and vice versa; it is the product-star [Conway] axiom that implies that a semiring is quasiregular.
 Additionally, a commutative semiring is quasiregular if and only if it satisfies the product-star Conway axiom.

 Quasiregular semirings appear in algebraic path problems, a generalization of the shortest path problem.